Rory Falls, From Canada, Teaching English Online to Brazilian StudentsBy Krzl Light Nuñes

 A side gig to his career in finance, running his own online ESL school has enabled Rory Falls, from Canada, to teach learners from Brazil.
-After connecting with Rory at this year’s Language Summit event, we interviewed him to ask about building his online ESL student base in South America, specializing in teaching Business English, and how he upgrades his skills through professional development (scroll down to watch the video).
+After connecting with Rory at the recent Language Summit event, we interviewed him to ask about building his online ESL student base in South America, specializing in teaching Business English, and how he upgrades his skills through professional development (scroll down to watch the video).

 Hi, Rory!
 Can you share a bit about yourself?

 My name is Rory, I’m 25, and I live in a city called Chilliwack.
 It’s in British Columbia, Canada, one hour and a half from Vancouver.
 I’ve lived in British Columbia for about 10 years now, and before that, I was in a different province, Alberta.

 Can you tell us about your teaching job?